+Risk identified Audit response provided

-The Group has applied the new IFRS 16 standard on lease agreements since January 1, 2019.
+The Group has applied the new IFRS 16 standard on lease Our audit procedures consisted primarily of:

+agreements since January 1, 2019.

 On December 16, 2019, the IFRS IC published a final decision on determining lease terms.
 In particular, the decision provides clarity on how to determine the enforceable period of a lease and on the consistency between the term applied in measuring the leasing debt and the useful life of non-removable leasehold improvements.
-This decision does not cover the determination of the useful life of non-removable leasehold improvements.
-The IFRS IC decision clarifies the concept of "penalty" used to determine the enforceable period of a lease under IFRS 16.
+This decision does not cover the determination of the useful life of non-removable leasehold is period of a lease and on the clarifies the concept of "penalty" used to determine the enforceable period of a lease under IFRS 16.
 The IFRS IC confirmed that a lease remains enforceable as long as either the lessee or the lessor might incur a more than insignificant penalty from terminating the lease, based on a broad interpretation of the concept of penalty, without limiting it just to contractual or monetary penalties.
 In this sense, automatically renewed leases and leases nearing expiration are affected.